 The type of negligence that occurs will depend on the type of accident.
 Some of the most common personal injury accidents include:

-- Slip and fall accidents– When someone falls on someone else property, property owner’s negligence may have caused his or her fall.
+- Slip and fall accidents – When someone falls on someone else’s property, the property owner’s negligence may have caused his or her fall.
 Property owners act negligently when they fail to conduct reasonable inspections of their property or fail to fix property defects in a timely fashion.

-What Evidence Do We Need to Prove Our Claim?
+What Evidence Do We Need to Prove Your Claim?

 Whether you are filing a claim with an insurance company or trying to recover damages in court, we will need to provide evidence that establishes negligence on the part of the responsible party and the amount of your actual damages.